 For example, if you run a casual family eatery, you might want your outdoor space to have a similar vibe to a backyard patio, with casual outdoor furniture, colorful umbrellas, and yard games.

-If your restaurant is a moody date night spot, recreate that feeling outside with cozy outdoor bistro tables and string lights.
+If your restaurant is a moody date night spot, recreate that feeling outside with cozy outdoor bistro tables and string lights or candles.

-If your restaurant is a hip and trendy brunch spot that caters to a younger crowd, maybe you can commission a local artist to paint a custom mural for your patio.
+If your restaurant is a hip and trendy brunch spot that caters to a younger crowd, commission a local artist to paint a custom mural for your patio.

 These are just a few design ideas to get you started.
 Every restaurant is unique, which means your patio will be too.
-Don't be afraid to be innovative with decor, and remember to have fun designing a space your guests will love.
+Don't be afraid to get creative with decor, and remember to have fun designing a space your guests will love.

-Summer may bring sunshine, but you can’t rely on that to be the case 100% of the time.
+Summer may bring sunshine, but you can’t rely on that to be true 100% of the time.
 Even during peak patio season, your restaurant may experience rain, thunderstorms, wind, and other inclement weather.

 Umbrellas and canopies can help keep your outdoor dining area open and comfortable even during summer rain showers.
 If any of your patio furniture is exposed to the elements, be sure to wipe it dry immediately after rain, so guests don't sit on wet furniture.

-You might consider adding heaters to your patio space in case the evenings get too chilly for guests to eat outside comfortably—and as an added bonus, having heaters means you'll be able to use your patio in the fall months aswell.
+You might consider adding heaters to your patio space in case the evenings get too chilly for guests to comfortably eat outside—as an added bonus, having heaters means you'll be able to use your patio in the fall months as well.

 One type of inclement weather it's important to plan for is extreme heat.
-Guests want to take advantage of the sunshine when they dine outside, but not if they're uncomfortably warm and exposed to harmful UV rays.
+Guests dine outside to take advantage of the sunshine, but not if they're uncomfortably warm and exposed to harmful UV rays.
 Use umbrellas and awnings to offer shade, and consider adding fans or misters if your restaurant is located somewhere that's prone to extreme heat.

 While your patio should act as an extension of your restaurant's overall brand, that doesn't mean your outdoor space should be an exact copy of your dining room.